 Frequently Asked Questions

 Question: When is your next workshop?
-How do I come to one?
+How do I participate in one?

 Question: I’ve thought about running for office, but I have little to no political experience.
 Will your workshops be appropriate for me?

-Question: What makes Veterans Campaign different from other campaign training programs?
+Question: What makes Veterans Campaign's political leadership workshops different from other campaign training programs?

 Question: I am a veteran running for office.
 Can Veterans Campaign support my campaign?

-Answer: As a 501(c)(3) tax-exempt non-profit organization, we are best thought of as an educational organization: we teach veterans about campaigning, but do not manage individual campaigns or endorse candidates.
-However, we would like to make available the full extent of our educational resources to best help veteran candidates.
+Answer: Veterans Campaign is a 501(c)(3) non-profit that is strictly non-partisan and non-ideological.
+We are best thought of as an educational organization: we teach veterans and transitioning service members about civic and political leadership, but do not promote specific policies or endorse political candidates.
+However among other things we do seek to be a personal educational resource for veterans and their supporters who may be running for office or advocating for policies they are passionate about.
 Please consider attending a workshop, attending a lecture, and learning from the materials available on our website.

 Question: Can I volunteer to help Veterans Campaign?

 Answer: Absolutely.
 Veterans Campaign depends on volunteers and pro bono work.
-Whether your skills are in campaigning, legal work, business, accounting, public relations, or simply elbow grease, Veterans Campaign can use your skills and enthusiasm to provide our nation’s veterans the skills they need to successfully run for office.
+Whether your skills are in mentoring or coaching aspiring veteran leaders, specific expertise in campaigning or civic leadership, assisting in convening our community, promoting our mission and organization, accounting, public relations, or simply elbow grease, Veterans Campaign can use your skills and enthusiasm to help foster the "next Greatest Generation" of America's leaders.

 Answer: Neither.
-Veterans Campaign trains veterans of all political stripes to campaign effectively.
-Our speakers and trainers come from across the political spectrum and act in a nonpartisan capacity.
+Veterans Campaign trains veterans of all political and ideological stripes.
+Our speakers and trainers come from across the political spectrum and act in a non-partisan capacity.

 Question: Does Veterans Campaign engage in lobbying of any kind?

-Answer: No, Veterans Campaign exists solely for educational and civic participation purposes.
+Answer: No, Veterans Campaign is non-ideological and exists solely for educational and civic participation purposes.